Muhammad-Yunus/VoCore-v1-Project/Example/1. Cross-compile Toolchain in WSL2/README.md

 # VoCore v1 | Cross-compile Toolchain OpenWRT in WSL2

-1.a Make sure `wsl2` is [activated in your Windows 10 or Windows 11 computer](https://learn.microsoft.com/id-id/windows/wsl/install#prerequisites),
+1. a.
+Make sure `wsl2` is [activated in your Windows 10 or Windows 11 computer](https://learn.microsoft.com/id-id/windows/wsl/install#prerequisites),
-1.b Enable wsl2 `networking mode mirrored` by creating a file `.wslconfig` in folder `C:\Users\{Your User Name}` with the following config,
+1. b.
+Enable wsl2 `networking mode mirrored` by creating a file `.wslconfig` in folder `C:\Users\{Your User Name}` with the following config,
 ```
 [wsl2]
 networkingMode=mirrored